Fresh-Diversion/Facial_Landmarks/facial_landmarks/shape_predictors/readme.md

-Download shape predictors file shape_predictor_68_face_landmarks.dat Place the file in this folder for the examples https://drive.google.com/open?id=1mNZZ58xhaH5iXpvulcwnylGgLOQOMpET
+Download shape predictors file shape_predictor_68_face_landmarks.dat Place the file in this folder for the examples to work

+https://drive.google.com/open?id=1mNZZ58xhaH5iXpvulcwnylGgLOQOMpET